Corporate Governance

 Formulating the Employee Code of Conduct and Fully Educating and Instilling the Code

 Toyota Industries has formulated and distributed to executives and all employees the Toyota Industries Corporation Employee Code of Conduct, which serves as conduct guidelines that should be observed by employees.
-It covers such topics as prevention of bribery, corruption and profit sharing, conformance to antitrust laws, respect for human rights, safety and health as well as environmental conservation.
+It covers such topics as compliance (prevention of bribery, corruption and profit sharing, conformance to antitrust laws and others), respect for human rights, safety and health as well as environmental conservation.
 Accordingly, we have been working to instill the Code through group training and other means.
 Consolidated subsidiaries in and outside Japan have formulated their own Code of Conduct appropriate to their respective business lines and corporate cultures and have been implementing Company-wide awareness-raising and educational activities once a year.
-In addition,we have created and disseminated e-learning materials on 49 topics and compliance mini quizzes on 47 topics (as of March 2022) in order to cultivate a deeper understanding of compliance among employees of Toyota Industries and our consolidated subsidiaries in Japan and to create an environment in which employees learn about compliance on their own.
+In April 2023, we held a meeting to raise compliance awareness and communicate both the revisions to the Code as described in the TOPIC section below and our efforts to prevent the recurrence of the regulatory violation related to Japan’s emissions certification for lift truck engines.
+In addition, we have created and disseminated e-learning materials on 48 topics and compliance mini quizzes on 48 topics (as of March 2023) in order to cultivate a deeper understanding of compliance among employees of Toyota Industries and our consolidated subsidiaries in Japan and to create an environment in which employees learn about compliance on their own.

 ■Execution rate of Employee Code of Conduct enlightenment and educational activities by Toyota Industries and consolidated subsidiaries in and outside Japan: 100%